First outer coast hydrophone nearly live

 “The underwater acoustic signal from the Folger Passage Node will be streamed live to the Bamfield Marine Sciences Centre and hopefully the internet so that students and marine mammal researchers will be able to listen for their species of interest.
 The archived broadband acoustic signal will also be freely available for more advanced analyses.”

 Hydrophones of the VENUS array (Strait of Georgia, east node; 4Hz-100 kHz. ) provided near real-time data for 6 weeks in early 2009, failed, and were replaced on 9/27/09.
-You can again view spectrograms and listen to mp3 files (lagged ~10 minutes) at this hard-to-find page, but no archives beyond 1 hour are available on-line.
+You can again view spectrograms and listen to mp3 files (lagged ~10 minutes) at this hard-to-find page — in this example from hydrophone 2 at 170m depth — but no archives beyond 1 hour are available on-line (even after registering for data downloads).

 [Update 12/17: the fall-winter 2010 VENUS newsletter states that they are providing data from multiple hydrophones that they are comparing.
 "Working to improve the VENUS hydrophone system, our team re-configured the 170m-deep array in the Strait of Georgia.
 We deployed one of our original hydrophones, the Burns CR100, alongside two new ones — a High Tech HTI-99-HF and a Reson 4032T.
 We are testing the performance of these hydrophones to assess their long-term stability and acoustic character (sensitivity and response).
 Each hydrophone has its own web page with audio and spectrograms updated every 5 minutes.
 Already, we have detected hundreds of ships and ferries, and environmental noise associated with wind, rain and even thunder.
 Check out near real time audio at www.venus.uvic.ca."
 Here are direct links to the data archives 3 types of hydrophones: #1: HTI | #2: Burns | #3: Reson.]